dmytro-ulianov/throned-react-resource-ts/README.md

 > `() => void`

 Cancels last running `load` function by calling `abort()` on Abort Controller signal passed within `Config`.
-Be aware will work only if you handle signal manually in your `load`, e.g. passing it into your `fetch` call.
+Be aware that it will work only if you handle signal manually in your `load`, e.g. passing it into your `fetch` call.

 ##### `reset`